-This tip seems like it negates the previous one.
-But I’m a strong believer in “eat the frog first.”
+I’m a strong believer in “eat the frog first.”
 That is, if you have something difficult to do, it’s best to know about it as early as possible and to do it as soon as possible.
 So, though I keep my phone outside my bedroom, once I wake up, I go to my phone first thing to find out if there’s anything that needs to be done immediately or later that morning.

 Most of the time, there’s nothing new when I wake up (because I’ve checked my phone right before going to bed), which gives me immediate calm.
 Most of the other times, I can handle any requests in a few minutes or reply to all that I will handle whatever needs to be done when I get into the office.
 I would find it hard to go through the rest of the morning not knowing what is expected of me.
 This quick action just gives me the peace of mind I need to go forward with my morning.

-6. All-Natural Oral Hygiene.
+6. Use All Natural Oral Hygiene.

 Now hear me out, this is pretty weird.
 Oil pulling is basically swishing oil in your mouth like a mouthwash.
 Then you use a tongue scraper to remove any weird things that the oil has loosened in your mouth.
 It makes my mouth feel super clean.